 The photo shows a northwest view of Taipei from Taipei 101’s observation deck.
 (Credit: Letters I Wrote)

-One step beyond your imagined limitation is a secret place of revelry without morning, riches without envy.
+One step beyond your imagined limitation is a secret place of revelry without morning.

 "Keep walking," I say to myself as I brave a dark walk through an overgrown forest.
 I went in search of a lost necklace, whose value was only revealed the moment it went missing.
 I feel cold, tormented by my failure to cherish a gift.
 Now, as a redeeming test, I press forward into a place were fears are written in the ink of night — and conjured.